ImDanielRojas/smartlaser/README.md

 Examples of this implementation can be found on the Results section of this Readme.

+All of these complex tasks are performed by a single system model.
 The following figure is the model structure of the Multi Question Answering Model:

 ![MQAN model structure](dnlpMQAN.PNG)

 ### Computer Vision module